gemforce-team/ManaMason/README.md

 ![Like so](https://i.imgur.com/pSykXwo.png)
 ![Another example](https://i.imgur.com/T5cqKv6.png)

+Starting with v1.1 you can also specify gems to automatically create and socket into your buildings!
+This also supports Gemsmith recipes.
+Check **Detailed features - gem socketing** below for more information!

 This is a time saving and QOL mod, exactly the same results can be achieved without it.
 Mana expenditure stats and achievements should be tracked appropriately, [submit an issue](https://github.com/gemforce-team/ManaMason/issues) if you find that something's off!